 “Our DTR program looks specifically for game-changing companies that focus on improving enterprise technology, with broad applicability across industries,” Anurag Sehgal, Managing Director and Head of IB Data Analytics, Data & Digital Innovation Incubator at Credit Suisse said in a statement.
-As one of this year’s award recipients, Immuta was chosen based on our unique ability to improve enterprise technology across industries and cloud data platforms, and joins our partners Databricks and Snowflake, which have won in previous years, in sharing this esteemed title.
+As one of the 2021 award recipients, Immuta was chosen based on our unique ability to improve enterprise technology across industries and cloud data platforms, and joins our partners Databricks and Snowflake, which have won in previous years, in sharing this esteemed title.

 “We saw last year’s winners have a significant impact across industry verticals, and we expect this year’s nominees to follow in these big footsteps,” said Group Information Officer for Credit Suisse Laura Barrowman.
 “We have high expectations for the new award nominees as we take the DTR program into 2021 and are excited to see how they will raise the bar for the future of enterprise technology.”

 For financial services firms like Credit Suisse, Immuta helps data teams control data access, security, and privacy protection for modern analytics platforms.
 Given the nature of financial services and volume of sensitive data its processes require, secure data use is imperative to driving insights while also adhering to strict industry regulations and contractual agreements.

 Let’s explore the key benefits Immuta’s financial services customers experience.

 Data Access Control